Climate-related risks depend on the speed of future warming. According to the IPCC, an increase to 2,0 degrees leads to significant changes

 Which countries and areas cause CO2 emissions?

 An increase in global warming to 2,0 degrees would have far-reaching consequences.
 In particular, rising sea levels and melting glaciers would expose humans and the environment to dangerous climate change.
-Limiting global warming to 1,5 degrees requires rapid changes in all areas of society, the IPCC stated in its "Special report on limiting global warming to 1,5 degrees".
+Limiting global warming to 1,5 degrees requires rapid changes in all areas of society, said the Intergovernmental Panel on Climate Change IPCC in his "Special report on limiting global warming to 1,5 degrees".

 It is about a drastic reduction in emissions in the areas of energy, industry, buildings, transport in cities and in the countryside.
 Because these make up the majority of greenhouse gases.
 We emitted around 2019 billion tons of greenhouse gases worldwide in 41.
 Of this, 50% through electricity and heat generation, 20% through transport and 20% through industrial production.

 Almost 70% of the greenhouse gases are caused by six nations alone, including Germany.
-Even if Germany has managed to reduce its greenhouse gas emissions in recent years, countries like China, USA and India do not follow suit.
-Most recently, the USA is even out of the Paris Agreement got out.
-An agreement from 2015 between 195 nations to keep global warming well below 2 degrees.
+Even if Germany has managed to reduce its greenhouse gas emissions in recent years, countries like China, the USA and India do not follow suit.

 Climate neutrality up to 2050